mclods/springtictactoe/README.md

 # Spring Tic-Tac-Toe
-A tic-tac-toe game made using spring framework.
+A Tic-Tac-Toe console game made using spring shell.